TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **Reset Calculator**

+- Users are able to deleting all equipment by reseting their calculator

 Clicking the Reset Calculator button ![Reset Calculator Button](static/readme_images/reset-button.jpg) removes all of the equipment from the users calculator.

 **Calculate Daily Exposure**

+- A user can Calculate the Daily Exposure of all of the equipment added to their calculator
+- Once this is selected, all of the following is updated:
+  a.
+EAV/ELV Specific Control Measures to Consider
+  b.
+Exposure Warning
+  c.
+Daily Exposure m/s² A(8)
+  d.
+Total Exposure Points
+- The information updated in the "EAV/ELV Specific Control Measures to Consider" and the "Exposure Warning" will depend on the Daily Exposure calculated.
+There are three levels based on the Exposure Action Value (2.5 m/s² A(8)) and Exposure Limit Value (5 m/s² A(8)):
+  a.
+Below 2.5 m/s² A(8)
+  b.
+At or above 2.5 m/s² A(8)
+  c.
+Above 5m/s² A(8).

 Clicking the Calculate Daily Exposure button ![Calculate Daily Exposure Button](static/readme_images/calculate-daily-exposure-button.jpg) updates the Calculator Page: